 By thoroughly reviewing the instructions, you can ensure you are correctly familiar with the tool’s use and safety features.

-You’ll have several battery options when you’re ready to buy your cordless lawn tools.
+When you’re ready to buy your cordless lawn tools, you’ll have several battery options.

 Suppose you need to get more familiar with battery ratings and specifications.